tjhart/broccoli-couchdb-versioning/README.md

 once.
 I recommend you use this setting, execute `broccoli build dist`, and then remove it

 Once you have captured your CouchDB Design documents, you can keep `broccoli serve` running during a development session.
-Once you update a file, it's associated design document will get updated automatically
+When you update a file, it's associated design document will get updated automatically

 ## Things to consider
 * Synchronization is only one way - from the file system to the server.
 This tool assumes